wyattscarpenter/guide-to-c/readme.txt

 int x[] = {2,4,6,8,7000};

-You can access any element of this array by typing x[somenumber], where somenumber is the offset from x of the element. x is 0, the second element is 1, etc. Note that this means the nth, last element (say, the fifth element) will be at offset n-1 (say, offset 4).
+You can access any element of this array by typing x[somenumber], where somenumber is the offset from x of the element.
+The first element has an offset of 0, the second element is 1, etc. Note that this means the nth, last element (say, the fifth element) will be at offset n-1 (say, offset 4).

 This is because-- oh man I didn't explain pointers yet did I?

 4.4 Pointers

 You can store the address of values in memory as values in memory.
-Remember that we number each byte in your computer, so if we want to store the location of an important piece of information, and then look it up later by location, we can.
+Remember that we number each byte in memory, so if we want to store the location of an important piece of information, and then look the information up later by its location, we can.
 This is called storing a pointer and dereferencing, respectively, but those are dumb names for these things so we're just going to talk about addresses and lookups here.

 Say you have a location in memory known as x, and that location contains an address of a point in memory (which, remember, is essentially an int with certain machine-specific constraints).
-You can manipulate the address but manipulating x.
+You can manipulate the address by manipulating x.
 Say you type "x = 2;".
 Now x will contain the address 2.
-If you type you type "x = x + 2;", x will contain the address 2 above the address x used to hold.
+If you type you type "x = x + 4;", x will contain the address 2 above the address x used to hold (note that "2 above" is in whatever units of memory the address is supposed to refer to.
+If ints, this will be the same as adding 16 bytes to the address!).
 That's all well and good.
 But now for the important part: you can look up the value at the address stored in x and use it in your code.
 To use a value stored at the address stored in x, you simply type "*x" into your code.
 Note that this is like a funky unary multiplication operation.
 This may seem confusing, but in the defense of the creators of C, they didn't do a very good job designing this language.

 So, if x contains 4, and the integer starting at byte 4 is 69, "*x" will evaluate to 69 wherever it is used.
 You can also type "*x = 42" to set the value of the memory at the address stored in x to 42, or what have you.

 People typically find pointers uh I mean addresses very hard to understand.
 I think this is because it's typically explained terribly (eg, calling them "pointers" instead of "addresses", refering to the action where you look up the value at a pointer as "dereferencing" instead of "referencing" because "it's no longer a reference to something, guys, it's the real thing now :)" even though the action of refering to another thing is called a reference in every other situation in the english language) but if you still find it hard to understand, feel free to read this section again.

-Oh yeah, the type system keeps track of what is an address and what isn't for you, which is nice; it would be burdensome to keep track yourself, and storing an integer into a variable that's supposed to contain an address is usually useless, because on modern computers you usually don't know exactly what numerical address anything will be at at program run time.
-So there's a special form of declaration for variables that hold addresses.
+Oh yeah, the type system keeps track of what variables are addresses and what types of things they refer to, which is nice; it would be burdensome to keep track yourself, and storing an integer into a variable that's supposed to contain an address is usually useless, because on modern computers you usually don't know exactly what numerical address anything will be at at program run time.
+So, there's a special form of declaration for variables that hold addresses.
 Since addresses are used by typing "*x", addresses are declared by typing

 int *x;